FrancisVila/MFT_convert/content/en/docs/Gateway/Gateway_Security_Guide/managing_security_Start_here/security_start_here/certificates_and_keys_start_here/certificate_restrictions.md

 ## Certificate types

-The <span style="font-weight: bold;">Security server</span> certificate database stores both certificates and private keys used during secure file transfers with TLS/SSL or SSH.
+The **Security server** certificate database stores both certificates and private keys used during secure file transfers with TLS/SSL or SSH.

 Certificate Records fall into four categories: